Many-body quantum resources of graph states: Star graphs

-Now the extra rotation is not necessary.
-Hence although the coupling generated another $1/\sqrt{2}$ it is compensated by the lack of necessity to rotate the last node.
+Now the extra rotation is unnecessary.
+Although the coupling generated another $1/\sqrt{2}$ it is offset by the lack of need to rotate the final node.
 This explains why the GHZ coherence,

-does not drop with respect to the three-connections case.
-From now on, the pattern is established, i.e., when $n$ is even
+does not decrease compared to the three-connections case.
+From now on the pattern holds true: when $n$ is even

 The closing connection couples the $L$\th with the 2\nd one.
-According to the above arguments, when $L$ is even this couples $\ket{0_z^{(2)}}$ with $\ket{0_z^{(L)}}$ and $\ket{1_z^{(2)}}$ with $\ket{1_z^{(L)}}$, which are the two-node eigenstates of the $\hat C_z^{(2L)}$ gate.
-Hence the the GHZ coherence does not change with respect to the previous step.
+According to the above arguments, when $L$ is even this couples $\ket{0_z^{(2)}}$ with $\ket{0_z^{(L)}}$ and $\ket{1_z^{(2)}}$ with $\ket{1_z^{(L)}}$.
+These are the two-node eigenstates of the $\hat C_z^{(2L)}$ gate.
+Therefore, the the GHZ coherence does not change with respect to the previous step.
 However, if $L$ is odd, the coupling is

-hence the coherence grows by a factor $4$, i.e., $\gamma$ drops by one, since no additional channge of basis for the $L$\th node is now required.
-The optimal direction of spin rising operators has the alternating structure, namely
+hence, the coherence grows by a factor $4$, i.e., $\gamma$ drops by one, since no additional change of basis for the $L$\th node is required.
+The optimal direction of spin-raising operators has the alternating structure, namely